erroronline1/qualitymanagement/timetables/readme.md

 adjustments within the trust center might be necessary.

-there might be errors on opening multiple timetables at once, most notably with excel 2010. i still haven't learned why. all tests succeeded being used solo.
+there might be errors on opening multiple timetables at once, most notably with excel 2010. i still haven't learned why. all tests succeeded being used solo. field test showed errors and crashes sometimes, most probably due to faulty input, resulting in loss of a few inputs. i still have no clue what the colleagues entered to lead to this behaviour. you're most welcome to educate me on this!

+on opening the file for initialization from the assistant, the wizard will be hidden beneath the browser that has to be minimized first.